 But we believe vegetables (especially tomatoes, technically it is a fruit but whatever) take full advantage of the technology.
 The higher yield that you get in the Bounty helps you harvest a handful of those (which is not the case in another Aerogardens) and the harvest time is also less.
 If you intend to grow vegetables, then pick the AeroGarden Bounty over anything else as this gives the best growing environment for them.

 We would again like to point out that plastic is used for the housing.
 For the price, we feel that Aerogrow could have done a little better.
 Sitting on the countertop, though, you will barely feel the effect, though.
-However, if you want a top notch build quality, then you can go for AeroGarden Bounty Elite, which is essential similar with regard to technology but comes with a stainless steel finish.
+However, if you want a top notch build quality, then you can go for AeroGarden Bounty Elite, which is essentially similar with regard to technology but comes with a stainless steel finish.

 To sum up, Aerogarden Bounty does offer a lot of value, and for a gardening enthusiast, you should try this out.
 If you are unsure, though, you can try out cheaper versions like the Aerogarden Sprout Plus LED or Aerogarden Extra LED.